tyfolino/spr24-susc-lecture/docs/jupyter-git-setup.md

 ---

-We will need three packages, plus an optional one:
+We will need four packages:
 - JupyterLab
 - JupyterLab-git
 - git